 Who Should Consider This Degree?

-This degree is designed for U.S. and foreign-based law students and attorneys who are committed to counseling professionals and companies in these fields.
-The degree is also for lawyers currently in the field who wish to be better prepared to address emerging and novel issues such as equity investment, public-private conduct and regulatory compliance, which have taken on importance and even centrality in these areas.
+U.S. and foreign law students and attorneys counseling in these fields are ideal for this program.
+It is also for lawyers currently in the field who wish to better address emerging and novel issues such as equity investment, public-private conduct and regulatory compliance.
 Specifically, the LL.M. is ideal for:

 - Practicing attorneys looking to redirect their careers or deepen their expertise in these areas;